The Community Organism

 Our hunger for excitement and conflict became more complicated when our “news” input went from direct observation and word of mouth to massive information pumps like newspapers that could flood a large city in a day with a single message and point of view.
 Thousands of opinions could be massaged and tweaked at once.
 “Yellow journalism” was the click-bait of that time.
 The radio hit people like a massively purified version of the newspaper drug.
 Music and voices could hit sweet spots in our monkey guts that letters on paper could only dream about and rather than the isolated one-at-a-time experience of newspapers, radio could flow like a connecting current though everyone in earshot.
 And everyone was within earshot.
 Then the television became a cultural charging station in the center of every home.
 At night we were quietly filled with a homogeneous informational snapshot of the day.
 Of course we felt more united, any axes we were grinding were not wirelessly communicating with all the other axes.
 You couldn’t make that world combust because there was no connecting medium of petrol fumes.

-The issue now is that we are a different organism as flashing, participating neurons on a network then we were as slow moving, disconnected creatures who got the news from kids on bikes, or in the mail, god help us, or arriving on the TV like a friendly little train at the same time everyday.
+The issue now is that we are a different organism as flashing, participating virtual neurons on a network then we were as slow-moving, disconnected creatures who got the news from kids on bikes, or in the mail, god help us, or arriving on the TV like a friendly little train at the same time every day.

 Why?
 Because we are idiots who like that sort of thing.
 We can’t help being idiots who like that sort of thing…BECAUSE WE LIKE THAT SORT OF THING.
 Part of the rush is certainly negative but part of it is the fun of holding hands with like-minded neurons and cascading as a gigantic wave across the world.
 It’s thrilling because we are playing with a new level of complexity and connection.

-We are a new species variant of human and we are figuring out what this human is, what it does and what it can do.
+We are a new species variant of humans and we are figuring out what this human is, what it does and what it can do.